SSL certificate lifespans are shrinking. Manual management won’t keep up.

 What happens if no action is taken

+When a certificate expires and isn't renewed on time, it triggers a browser warning informing users that their connection is no longer private, causing them to leave the site, assuming (rightly so) that the site is unsafe.
 These warnings not only drive customers away but also damage a business's reputation.
-The financial impact can be severe, with businesses losing both immediate sales and future revenue as customer trust deteriorates.
+The financial impact can be severe, with businesses losing both immediate sales and future revenue as digital trust deteriorates.

 But this is just the tip of the iceberg.
 A missed certificate renewal can also lead to outages, data breaches, service disruptions, and costly non-compliance fines.